reactive-python/reactpy-django/docs/src/features/hooks.md

     {% include-markdown "../../includes/orm.md" start="<!--orm-fetch-start-->" end="<!--orm-fetch-end-->" %}

     However, if you have deep nested trees of relational data, this may not be a desirable behavior.
-You may prefer to manually fetch these relational fields using a second `use_query` hook.
+In these scenarios, you may prefer to manually fetch these relational fields using a second `use_query` hook.

     You can disable the prefetching behavior of the default `postprocessor` (located at `django_idom.utils.django_query_postprocessor`) via the `QueryOptions.postprocessor_kwargs` parameter.